Ray Bergman Hook Reference

 | Era | Entity | Status |

-| 1930s–1950s | Ray Bergman’s Angling Specialties | Brand Owner.
-Sold hooks via mail order from Nyack, NY. |
+| 1934–1960s | Ray Bergman’s Angling Specialties | Brand Owner.
+Sold hooks via mail order from Nyack, NY.
+Started 1934; wound down after Bergman’s retirement in 1960. |

-| 1930s–1980s | Martinez & Bird (Redditch, UK) | Manufacturer.
-The actual factory that made the hooks. |
+| 1934–1970s | Martinez Company (Redditch, UK) | Manufacturer.
+The actual factory that produced the hooks. |

-| 1960s–2000s | Mustad (Model 3399) | The Successor.
-Became the standard “Bergman-style” hook. |
+| 1960s–present | Mustad 3399 / 3399A | The Successor.
+Became the standard “Bergman-style” hook for wet fly tyers. |

-| Present | Vintage / Collectors | “Ray Bergman Hooks” are now rare collectibles; the name refers to a style of heavy wet fly hook. |
+| Present | Vintage / Collectors | “Ray Bergman Hooks” are rare collectibles; the name now refers to a style of heavy-wire Sproat-bend wet fly hook. |